jarynzhang/jarynzhang.github.io/Envedette/_posts/2021-08-22-Anglais et français.md

-It may not suit to be cited as a reference basis for French learning, cause I learn it by standing on another language's shoulders.
-But at least for me, it is a feasible and comfortable way.
-I want to write it here in case of any possible usefulness.
+It may not be suitable as a reference for learning French because I learned it by building upon another language.
+However, it is a feasible and comfortable way for me.
+I am writing this in case of any possible usefulness.